-We know that visiting a hospice for the first time can be a daunting experience and you’ll have a whole range of questions about everything from basic logistics to bigger questions about care.
-The team at Birmingham St Mary’s Hospice are always on hand to answer any questions you may have.
-We’ve also put together a few of the most common questions we get asked about the hospice.
+We know that visiting a hospice for the first time can be a daunting experience and you’ll have a whole range of questions – from basic logistics to bigger questions about care.
+The team at Birmingham St Mary’s Hospice are always on hand to answer any questions you have.
+We’ve also put together a few of the most common questions we get asked.

 Are there any visiting times for the Hospice?

 We do not have any specific visiting times at the Hospice.
 However, from 4 March, our visiting policy only allows two named adult visitors per patient (ideally from the same household), for a maximum of 4 hours a day.
 This applies for all patients on the Inpatient Unit.

 Visitors must wear full PPE at all times on the ward.
 Staff are on hand to assist visitors with putting on PPE.

 We have had to tighten our policy, in light of the current high infection rate from Covid-19 across the UK.

 We know how difficult these restricted visiting arrangements are for our patients, their families and loved ones.
 This policy is reviewed regularly in line with national guidance and we will relax restrictions as soon as it is safe to do so.
 Thank you for your understanding and co-operation during these exceptional times.